albavolta/albavolta.github.io/README.md

 >
 > Eliminating variations in wealth would mean sacrifising innovation and productivity.
 It will also drive people with the desire to become rich out of the country into another space whereby there is a possibility to become rich.
 Which will definitely in turn affect the economic health of that particular country.
 >
 > So, as much as inequality suck, it is an inevitable fate of countries that don't choose something that is even worse off.
-We have seen how the supposed uptopian idea of 'equality' has worked out in the couple decades during the 20th century.
+We have seen how the supposed utopian idea of 'equality' has worked out in the couple decades during the 20th century.
 >
 > "We may have democracy, or we may have wealth concentrated in the hands of a few, but we can't have both." - Louis Brandeis
 >
 > You would not want to design your country in the manner that goes against the natural evolution of technology.
 >